themagiccog/Infrastructure-as-Code-Packer-Terraform/README.md

 Now that we have logged into our Azure Account using the CLI, we will create a policy on the account.
 The Policy should be in place to ensure that when resources are created, they have a tag name.
 We use JSON to create a policy template which will be used to define our policy.
 We want to store the name of our policy definition in the CLI Environment.
 This way we can just make reference to it as we go along.
-_**Note:** It is good practise to do this, we need to avoid repeatitions as often as possible.
+_**Note:** It is good practice to do this, we need to avoid repetitions as often as possible.
 We will keep track of all the environment variables as we proceed with this task._
 In the CLI, we will save our Subscription ID (as you had copied above) and Policy definition name, using the variable names ```subs_id``` and ```policy_def``` respectively, in the Environment with the following code:
 ```
 > $subs_id='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'